cowwoc/requirements.java/wiki/Jenkins_Configuration_-_MacOS_10.15_(Catalina).md

 	8. Locate the VMX file on disk by hovering the mouse over the machine name
 	9. Open the VMX file in a text editor.
 	10. Add **smc.version = "0"** to avoid a core dump.
 Source: http://www.insanelymac.com/forum/files/file/339-unlocker/"0000:0000:0000:0001:0000:0110:1010:0101"
-	11. Add **isolation.tools.bug328986.disable = "TRUE"** to suppress a warning message about using multiple cores.
+	11. If your virtual machine has multiple processors, add **isolation.tools.bug328986.disable = "TRUE"** to suppress a related warning message.
 Source: http://daveparsons.net/blog/2013/12/30/suppress-vmware-multiple-vcpu-message/
 	12. Add **bios.bootdelay = 5000** to introduce a delay every time the machine boots up.
 	13. Save and close the file.
 5. The following is based on http://www.insanelymac.com/forum/topic/290949-how-to-install-os-x-10x-snow-leopard-to-el-capitan-in-vmware-workstation-1011-workstation-proplayer-12-player-67-esxi-56/